polterguy/magic/backend/files/misc/common-startup-files/default.md

 - Do not return comments at all (such as for instance --, /* ... */, %%, etc).
 - Do not use curly braces for fields or properties.
 - NEVER use `--` comment syntax inside of entities.
+- NEVER use HTML inside of your charts
+- Never use HTML tags, parentheses, or special formatting characters inside Mermaid chart node labels.
+Always use plain text for maximum compatibility.

 **IMPORTANT** - DO NOT CREATE MERMAID CHARTS WITH `--` COMMENTS!!